alexmoshte/IIR_Notch_Filter/README.md

 # IIR-Notch-filter
-IIR filter MATLAB simulation and C implementation using the CMSIS DSP library for STM32 Multichannel ADCs
+IIR filter MATLAB simulation and C implementation using the CMSIS DSP library for STM32 multichannel ADCs